 Get a free scanner to see if your PC is infected.

 How to Remove MapIt from Windows.

-Step 3: Clean any registries, created by MapIt on your computer.
+Step 4: Clean Any registries, Created by MapIt on Your PC.

 The usually targeted registries of Windows machines are the following:

 You can access them by opening the Windows registry editor and deleting any values, created by MapIt there.
 This can happen by following the steps underneath:

 4.1 Open the Run Window again, type "regedit" and click OK.

 4.2 When you open it, you can freely navigate to the Run and RunOnce keys, whose locations are shown above.